fishonamos/fishonamos/README.md

 👋 Hi there!
-I'm Amos, and I've been passionate about technology since 2018, when I started exploring programming as a hobby.
+I'm Fishon, and I've been around the software technology space since 2018.

 🔍 **Areas of Interest:**